Skip to main content

 6. 6

-IV sedation across the entire treatment
+IV sedation integrated throughout treatment

 The outcome